What Is Eczema?

-Doctors don't know exactly what causes eczema, but they think it could be a difference in the way a person's immune system reacts to things.
+Doctors don't know exactly what causes eczema.
+It might be that there's a difference in the way a person's immune system reacts to things.
 Skin allergies may be involved in some forms of eczema.

 Who Gets Eczema?

-Many people with eczema have family members with the condition.
-Experts think it passes from parents to kids through the genes.
+Many kids and teens with eczema have family members who have it.
+Experts think it passes from parents to kids through genes.
 Eczema is fairly common.

 People with eczema also may have asthma and some types of allergies, such as hay fever.
 Eczema, asthma, and hay fever are known as "atopic" conditions.
 These affect people who are overly sensitive to allergens in the environment.
 For some, food allergies may bring these on or make them worse.
 For others, allergies to animal dander, dust, pollen or other things might be the triggers.